 - One-Pot Penne Pasta w/ Mushrooms + Sausage

-If you try this easy paella recipe or have a question, please let me know!
+If you try this vegan paella recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 Full of color and simple flavors, this vegan Spanish paella recipe is loaded with veggies and makes an eye catching centerpiece for the table!
 No need to have a paella pan, you can use a large pot or dutch oven.

 - Prep Time: 20 min